 Guadagnino also takes this suggestiveness to a place of psychological realism.
 Through a dense, clever manipulation light and space—by Thai cinematographer Sayombhu Mukdeeprom—the family’s house becomes a manifestation of Elio’s private life—the shades of darkness in a guest room unveiling Elio’s inexpressible desire for Oliver, sleeping in the other room.
 A cold, quick glance at Oliver’s nakedness down the hall of Elio’s home suggest a sudden, sexual awareness.
 The villa comes to embody, in Call Me by Your Name, the sphere where Elio’s internalized passions and impulses fester, dormant.

 Through Guadagnino’s elemental, frequently suggestive direction, even climate and geography seem to bend to the will of Elio and Oliver’s love.
 The many trips Elio and Oliver take while trying to sweat off the summer heat, whether to town, to a riverbed or a pasture, are not just to places unexplored, but desires, lusts and romances uninvestigated.
-A sudden rainfall encloses Elio at home, an occurrence that instead of simply confining him indoors and away from the unpredictability of the outside world, rather helps the young man becomes more intimately aware of his desires.
+A sudden rainfall encloses Elio at home, an occurrence that instead of simply confining him becomes an opening for Elio to journey within himself, helping the young man become more intimately aware of his desires.